betheden/hebrew-grammar/content/stem_hophal.rst

           qibbuts under the first letter (so הָ or הֻ).
 Here the qamets hatuf is used throughout.

-.. csv-table:: Hophal Suffix Conjugation Paradigm
+.. csv-table:: Hophal Perfect Paradigm
   :header-rows: 1

   Parsing,Hebrew,Transliteration,Gloss